lockss/lockss-rtd-manual/docs/configuring.rst

    *  Alternatively, if using an existing Solr database, the host name, port, username and password for the external Solr database, as well as the core name for the LOCKSS repository.

-*  Whether you wish to use the LOCKSS Metadata Extraction Serice, LOCKSS metadata Service, LOCKSS SOAP Compatibility Service, OpenWayback Web replay engine, and Pywb Web replay engine.
+*  Whether you wish to use the LOCKSS Crawler Service, LOCKSS Metadata Extraction Service, LOCKSS Metadata Service, LOCKSS SOAP Compatibility Service, Pywb Web replay engine, and OpenWayback Web replay engine.

 Some notes about using :program:`configure-lockss`: